smcclain56/movie-analysis/README.md

 The files are divided into the following packages:
 - analyzer - The analyzer package contains the main controller class for this assignment.
 This class contains a main method that builds the graph and allows the user to explore the graph
 - data - The data package contains two classes for storing the MovieLens data: Movie.java and Reviewer.java.
 - graph - The graph package contains all classes that relate to graphs.
-This includes a graph class that implements a Graph interface and a Graph algorithms class which implements Dijkstra's algorithm and the Floyd-Warshall algorithm
+This includes a graph class that implements a Graph interface and a Graph algorithms class which implements Dijkstra's algorithm and the Floyd-Warshall algorithm.
 - util - The util package contains all other classes that are necessary including a data loader file that reads in and parses the MovieLens data.
 This package also includes a priority queue file.

+The text-based interface allows the user to interact with the graph created using the data directory.
+Once the graph is created, the user is given four different options.
+1. **Option 1:** Print out statistics about the graph.
+This includes the number of nodes, number of edges, density of the graph, maximum degree, diameter (using the Floyd-Warshall algorithm), and the average length of the shortest path (using the Floyd-Warshall algorithm).
+2. **Option 1:** Print node information.
+This asks the user to enter the movie id they want data on and then prints the title, the number of ratings, the genre, and a list of all it's neighbors in the graph.
+3. **Option 1:** Display shortest path between two nodes.
+This asks the user to enter the movie id of the start and end node they want to find the path between.
+The program then prints the shortest path from the start node to the end node, using Dijkstra's algorithm.
+4. **Option 1:** Quit.
+This option exits the program.

-# Example Session
+# Example
 <pre>
 ========================= Welcome to MoveLens Analyzer ==================
 The files being analyzed are: